 It’s a good idea to consult your local council or nursery about suitable species to plant in your area.
-As part of the Plant Smart program, Ergon Energy, Burdekin Shire Council and Greening Australia Queensland (Inc) assist residents to identify species of trees and shrubs that are suitable for planting near powerlines in their climatic area.

 This ensures that the trees won’t grow into powerlines, potentially disrupting the power supply to you and your neighbours and bringing live powerlines to the ground in a storm or windy conditions.
 It also ensures Ergon Energy’s tree management contractors won’t have to remove a tree that you’ve come to love.

 Here are some useful questions to ask yourself before planting near powerlines:

 - Could it grow into powerlines?

 - Is this a plant that Ergon Energy and my Council don’t want near powerlines or on the footpath?

 - Is it evergreen or deciduous?
 (Deciduous trees drop lots of leaves, clogging gutters, making footpaths slippery, and creating a mess.)

 - Will its roots, branches, sap, flowers or fruits damage water mains, telstra cables, buildings, fences, footpaths, roads, foundations or vehicle paintwork?